pAI-OS/paios/README.md

 `alembic revision --autogenerate -m "added asset table"`

-** NOTE: If you get an error about an already existing table, you can drop the table and run 'alembic upgrade head' again.
-This is a known issue for the user and the public_key_cred tables. **
+** NOTE: If you get an error about an already existing table, you may want to drop the table and run 'alembic upgrade head' again. **

 _POSIX (Linux/macOS/etc.)_